 "On his website, Lars Carlberg provides a wealth of information of one of Europe's most storied wine regions: the Mosel.
 Based out of Trier, Lars is a true local, and shares his insider's perspective on some of the Mosel's most exciting producers.
 Lars has a keen interest in the region's history and a thorough understanding of its wines, which makes the content on his site rich and educational.
 I was lucky enough to have Lars guide me through during my visit to the Mosel in 2011.
 He pointed out key landmarks and vineyards, shared stories about winemaking practices in the region, and introduced me to both established and up-and-coming producers.
 I'm glad that I can continue to learn about the Mosel through larscarlberg.com." —John Trinidad, SF Wine Blog

 My warm thanks go to family, friends, and the growers for their help and support.
 I would also like to single out Yong Truong, who designed my website, and Jakob Drangmeister, who did the nuts and bolts.
-In Trier, down the street from my flat, Yong and his wife, Esther, run an excellent Indochinese soup bar, called Yong.
+In Trier, Yong and his wife, Esther, run an excellent Indochinese soup bar, called Yong Yong.
 Special thanks go, as well, to Peter Liem for his advice and encouragement.

-Along with my producer profiles, I’ve included some short tasting notes to go along with a three-heart system, in order to highlight wines that I find particularly impressive for their category, regardless if the wine is an entry-level Mosel Riesling or a high-end bottling.
-Wines with no hearts shouldn’t be ignored, however.
+In addition to my producer profiles, I've included some short tasting notes to go along with a three-heart system, to highlight wines that I find particularly impressive for their category, regardless if the wine is an entry-level Mosel Riesling or a high-end bottling.
+Wines with no hearts shouldn't be ignored, however.
 The hearts are only my personal picks with a focus on non-dessert wines.

 I avoid point scores, especially ratings based on one-time tasting events or annual visits, as tastes differ and wines evolve.
 Ideally, wines need to be re-tasted at different points in time and, if possible, sampled over a few days at home.

-♥ One heart is very good, a wine of character and balance that I would seek out and purchase.
+♥ One heart is very good, a wine of character and balance that I would seek out and buy.

-♥♥ Two hearts means excellent—a wine of purity, finesse, and length.
+♥♥ Two hearts mean excellent—a wine of purity, finesse, and length.

 ♥♥♥ Three hearts is outstanding, a rare rating.